-To remove the cover and bezel (with the server out of the rack), complete the following steps:
+Complete the following steps to remove the cover and bezel (with the server out of the rack):

-- 1. Read the safety information that begins on page iii and "Installation guidelines" on page 29. - 2.
+- 1. Read "Safety information" on page 101 and "Installation guidelines" on page 25. - 2.
 Turn off the server and all attached peripheral devices.
 Disconnect all power cords; then, disconnect all external signal cables from the server. - 3.
 Remove the server from the rack.
-Lift the cover release latch; the cover slides to the rear approximately 13 mm (0.5 inch).
+Lift the cover release latch 1; the cover slides to the rear approximately 13 mm (0.5 inch).

-4. Lift the cover off the server.
+- 4. Lift up the front 2 of the cover; then, lift the cover off of the server.

-Attention: For proper cooling and airflow, replace the cover before turning on the server.
-Operating the server for extended periods of time (more than 30 minutes) with the cover removed might damage server components.

-5. If you are installing a non-hot-swap hard disk drive, remove the USB option tray.
+Attention: To ensure adequate cooling and airflow, do not operate the server with the cover removed.
+Operating the server with the cover removed will - with the cover removed.
+Operating the server with the cover removed will damage server components. - 5.
+If you are installing a non-hot-swap hard disk drive, remove the USB option tray.
 Press in on the USB option tray (below hard disk drive bay 1) to release it and slide the tray out until it stops; then, press the retention clip at the bottom rear of the tray and remove the tray from the server.